 Before the procedure begins, make sure that you address any questions or concerns with Dr. Sylvia.
 It is important to fully understand the reasoning why a LEEP is being performed, and what sort of follow-up care will be needed once it is complete.
 Patients should also inform their physician of any medications they are currently taking that may impact their treatment, such as blood thinners.
 No other significant preparation such as fasting is required prior to LEEP.

+The LEEP procedure is a very important part of the diagnostic and cancer prevention process.
 To schedule an appointment with Women’s Medical Associates of Southern New Hampshire, call (603) 880-9200 today.